-85. This section helps supervised persons issuing prepaid cards in Jersey (issuers), whether directly or indirectly through an agent or a distributor.
+73. This section provides assistance to supervised persons issuing prepaid cards in Jersey (issuers), whether directly or indirectly through an agent or a distributor.
 It covers:

-- › what electronic money is and the features of prepaid cards; - › the various operators involved in a prepaid card programme; - › examples of risk factors inherently associated with prepaid cards;

-- › examples of how prepaid cards have been used in Jersey by money launderers; and - › the relevant regulatory and supervisory framework in place in Jersey in respect of the provision of prepaid cards.
+- › what electronic money is and the features of prepaid cards - › the various operators involved in a prepaid card programme - › examples of risk factors inherently associated with prepaid cards - › examples of how prepaid cards have been used in Jersey by money launderers and - › the relevant regulatory and supervisory framework in place in Jersey in respect of the provision of prepaid cards.